algalian/optimizer/readme.txt

 -Check the values obtained by the cob funcs and aggregated funcs.
 -Sanity check & edges.
 What should happen if inv = 0?
 What makes cob drop to 0?
 -To track which channel gets how much inv, make a copy of the linked list whenever we hit a new max and just leave it there.
-LOAD;
+-Sort function abstracted to decide on-call which field is the list sorted by LOAD;